Kidney stone REMOVAL

 - Synthetic AV Bridge Graft: The graft sits under the skin and is used in much the same way as the fistula, except that the needles used for hemodialysis are placed into the graft material rather than the patient’s own vein.
 Grafts heal more quickly than fistulas and can often be used about two weeks after they are created.
 However, complications such as narrowing of the blood vessels and infection are more common with grafts than with AV fistulas.

 - Central Venous Catheter: This method uses a thin flexible tube that is placed into a large vein, usually in the neck.
 Catheters have the highest risk of infection and the poorest function compared to other access types.
 They should be used only if a primary AV fistula or synthetic bridge graft cannot be maintained.

 Peritoneal dialysis is an alternative to hemodialysis that utilizes the membrane that lines the peritoneal cavity within the abdomen.
 With this method, the patient will have a catheter placed in the abdominal cavity which is used to fill the abdomen with dialysis solution.
 Once the dialysis solution fills the abdominal cavity, the membrane lining, called the peritoneum, allows wastes and excess fluid to pass from the blood into the dialysis solution.
 The wastes and excess fluid then leaves the body when the dialysis solution is drained.

 There are two methods of peritoneal dialysis.
 One can be done manually, in a method called Continuous Ambulatory Peritoneal Dialysis (CAPD).
 The other uses a machine while the patient sleeps, called Continuous Cycling Peritoneal Dialysis (CCPD).
 Both methods are done 7 days per week, and are performed by the patient following a several week training program.
-This peritoneal dialysis has comparable risks and benefits.
-A kidney doctor will review the treatment options with the patient to determine the best solution.
+Peritoneal dialysis has comparable risks and benefits.
+A nephrologist will review the treatment options with the patient to determine the best solution.